Review was updated on 10th October, 2019

 If you’re the type of person who loves their documentaries, you’ll know the story.
 Turn on the TV, head straight for the ABC and SBS, hunt around for something interesting to discover.
 Every time you fire up Foxtel you’re headed straight to the Docos section, a channel pack you consider mandatory, to see what’s on offer.

-No, you’re definitely not alone.
-But those of us that love a good documentary have long had that one key frustration – being at the mercy of network programming, schedules and tastes.
+Those of us that love a good documentary have long had that one key frustration – being at the mercy of network programming, schedules and tastes.
 Sure, there’s the occasional must-see doco on, but you have to scour the program guides and become a champion at setting the PVR to catch it.
-If only there was a streaming service… just for documentaries!
+If only there was a streaming service… just for documentaries.

 While you’ll find a section for docos on just about every general streaming service, from Netflix and Stan to the public library-run Kanopy, what’s on offer can be slim pickings indeed if you’re after something with a bit of substance to it.
 That’s not to say all the documentary content on those services is bad – it’s not – but the task of digging out the good stuff is left to you, wading through movies and sitcoms and Japanese shows about house tidying just to get to a list of what you can watch.